 2.)
 Phrases.
 One good way to help students practice their fluency is through the use of phrases.
-You can provide students with cards to practice both sight words (time them for accuracy with a buddy) and Fry Phrases.
-I like to give my students three word phrases such as “to the store.” to practice.
+You can provide students with cards to practice both sight words (time them for accuracy with a buddy) and Fry phrases.
+I like to give my students three-word phrases, such as “to the store,” to practice.
 You can read about some of those interventions using such phrases in my Reading Interventions post.

 5.)
 Whisper Reading.
 When I have students in small groups, I will sometimes sit or stand behind a student and whisper read into their ear what they are reading at the same time aloud.
 This provides a “model” of sorts for students to guide them as they read.
 It’s very similar to reading with a reading tape or program.

 6.)
 Partner Reading.
 Sometimes having students partner up and read together at the same time is very beneficial and a great way for students to practice their fluency.
-I have used students who are are on different levels but close.
-However, I would not suggest using students who are many levels apart as that will just lead to frustration.
+I have used students who are on different levels but close.
+However, I would not suggest using students who are many levels apart, as that will just lead to frustration.

 7.)
 Timed Reading.
 Provide students with practice passages that they can use to partner up with someone and time themselves.
 There are many different practice passages on TpT and Reading A-Z. Do something similar to Super Speed 1000 or 6-Minute Solution, where students practice reading and each time tries to move just a bit further down the page.